abuiles/ember-101/testing.md

 ### Mocking the API response

-On the previous tests we are hitting the API but this is not a common scenario, normally we'd like to mock the interactions with the API, to do so we have different alternatives, one is to use [Pretender](https://github.com/trek/pretender), a library which allows us to mock request with a simple DSL.
+On the previous tests we hit the API, but this is not a common scenario.
+Normally we'd like to mock the interactions with the API.
+To do so we have different alternatives.
+One is to use [Pretender](https://github.com/trek/pretender), a library that allows us to mock requests with a simple DSL.

-Other alternative is to use the
+Another alternative is to use the
 [built-in mock generator](http://www.ember-cli.com/#mocks-and-fixtures)
-in **ember-cli**, it basically takes advantage of the Express server used for development and extend it to capture request to our API end-points, with that we can control what do we want to return for each request.
+in **ember-cli**.
+This basically takes advantage of the Express server used for development and extends it to capture requests to our API end-points.
+With this tool, we can control what we would like to return for each request.

-As an example let's create a mock for `api/articles`:
+Let's create a mock for `api/articles`:

 ~~~~~~~~
 $ ember g http-mock articles